 History Of Social Networking: Early Beginnings

 People always want to communicate with other people.
 People used to just visit the people they wanted to see.
-The longer the distance, the harder it is to communicate.
+The longer the distance, the harder it was to communicate.

 Social networking was born one day in 1971, when the first email was sent.
 The two computers were sitting right next to each other.
 The message said “qwertyuiop’.